 We work with set designers, artists, engineers and makers to create unexpected and characterful projects.
 We begin every project with a rigorous analysis of it's cultural and physical context and a scrutiny of the brief.
 This collaborative and research based approach has resulted in an ever-growing portfolio of unique projects at a range of scales.

-We believe that architecture can and should make the city a more joyful, inclusive and inspiring place to live and work.
+We believe that architecture can and should make the city a more joyful, inclusive and exciting place to live and work.

 Prior to founding CAN, Mat was an Associate at Studio 54 Architecture where he was responsible for the award-winning Peabody infill housing projects delivered through the Small Projects Panel.
 He also delivered the complex Arlington Road housing scheme in Camden.
 He is a former member of STORE, a teaching and arts collective and has delivered lectures on CAN's work in Europe.
-He has been a guest critic at a number of universities including Oxford Brookes and Westminster.
+He has been a guest critic at a number of universities including UCL and Westminster.
 He consolidated his various creative practices to form CAN in 2016.
-He is a fully qualified Architect and RIBA Chartered Member with over 12 years experience in the profession.

 2019 - RIBA London Award - Winner

 2019 - Don’t Move, Improve!
 Awards - Shortlisted